Elchin/GIPL/README.md

 # GIPL
 ====

-Geophysical Instutite Permafrost Lab (GIPL) model ©. <br />
+Geophysical Instutite Permafrost Lab (GIPL) model. <br />
-Original version developed by Genadii Tipenko and Vladimir Romanovsky at the Geophysical Institute Permafrost Laboratory, University of Alaska Fairbanks (2004) Modified by Elchin Jafarov (2012)
+Original version developed by Genadii Tipenko and Vladimir Romanovsky at the Geophysical Institute Permafrost Laboratory, University of Alaska Fairbanks (©2004) Modified by Elchin Jafarov (©2012)

+###What to do first:
+**Windows**: Compile the gipl.f90 and call the executable file snuw.exe  <br />
+**Linux**: gfortran gipl.f90 -o snuw  <br />
+Copy all the files in the same folder.
+Create "in" folder and move all the input files "*.txt" into that folder.
+Then create "dump" folder in tha same directory.
+All the **output files** will be written in that folder. results_001.txt include daily output and mean_001.txt include all the yearly averaged data including the active layer depth and freezeup day.
+You also need to copy mesres.txt into the dump folder.
+The compare(0) is a matlab script that outputs in this example calculated daily ground tempratures at four specified depths and estimates the mean average erro between the measured and the calculated ground tempratures. compare(1) will recalculate the output file.

 ###Input data:
 All input files are located in the "in" folder